Lobbying Disclosure Act of 1995: Definitions

 The LDA defines a number of provisions attempting to maintain a degree of transparency in the activities of lobbyists.
 The legislation defines a client as "any person or entity that employs or retains another person for financial or other compensation to conduct lobbying activities on behalf of that person or entity.
 A person or entity whose employees act as lobbyists on its own behalf is both a client and an employer of such employees."
 The legislation also defines "lobbyist": "The term "lobbyist" means any individual who is employed or retained by a client for financial or other compensation for services that include more than one lobbying contact, other than an individual whose lobbying activities constitute less than 20 percent of the time engaged in the services provided by such individual to that client over a three-month period".
-Also included in the legislation are the definitions of what actions must be disclosed which includes lobbying to certain members of the Executive Branch who are included on specific payrolls.
-Also included are members of Congress.
+Also included in the legislation are the definitions of what actions must be disclosed which includes lobbying to certain members of the Executive and Legislative branches.